-I n the middle of my eight grade year, I somehow found time in my busy schedule of academic excellence, teen angst, increasing social isolation, and constant overwhelmed meltdowns to watch a 1993 drama called House of Cards.
+In the middle of my 8th-grade year, I somehow found time in my busy schedule of academic excellence, teen angst, increasing social isolation, and constant overwhelmed meltdowns to watch a 1993 drama called House of Cards.

 The film starred Kathleen Turner as the mother of Sally, a young girl who stopped speaking after her father died and started building intricate playing card houses around herself.
 Tommy Lee Jones played some sort of expert who showed up to diagnose Sally with autism and lend support as Turner valiantly fought this wretched affliction and tried to reach her child.
 It was terrible, pandering shlock, full of pathos introduced with all of the subtlety of someone sweetening their coffee with an unscrewed sugar dispenser.

 As a budding film snob, I loathed it.
 As a confused and isolated girl who was starting to worry that she’d never figure out how to understand other people, though, I was enthralled.
 House of Cards wasn’t intended for people who identified with Sally; it had been crafted to appeal to those who wanted to cry over the misfortune of people who weren’t like them.
 But I imposed my own fears and dreams onto it, and I crafted my own image of autism out of it.
 “I wish I was autistic,” I whined to my parents, my one friend, and anyone else who would listen.
 “Because then people wouldn’t expect so much of me.”